Moonshine-IDE/MoonshineWebsite/docs/superhumaninstaller/piechart/index.md

 ---
-title: Creating a Dynamic Pie Chart uisng Super.Human.Installer™ and Moonshine IDE™
+title: Creating a Dynamic Pie Chart using Super.Human.Installer™ and Moonshine IDE™
 layout: docpage
 ---

 ###### Feb 2nd, 2024
-# Creating a Dynamic Pie Chart uisng Super.Human.Installer™ and Moonshine IDE™
+# Creating a Dynamic Pie Chart using Super.Human.Installer™ and Moonshine IDE™
 ---

 We're excited to share with you a step-by-step guide on creating a dynamic pie chart using some incredible tools.
 Whether you're a seasoned developer or just starting out, this walkthrough promises to be both informative and enjoyable!